 Jack Wilshere had posted "In 2012, I will come back for my club - and be ready for my country gonike.me/Makeitcount".

 Rooney has close to 4.8 million followers on his account.
 The offending tweet - posted on 1 January - has not been deleted.

 Wilshere's account was suspended over a fortnight ago after he received personal abuse about an unrelated issue.
-A spokesman for Arsenal said its midfielder had about 1.3 million followers.'New territory'
+A spokesman for Arsenal said its midfielder had about 1.3 million followers.

 The complainant challenged whether the tweets were "obviously identifiable" as adverts.

 Nike responded that the presence of its web address alongside a hashtag with its marketing campaign strapline distinguished the tweets from other personal posts by the players.
 It added that both sportsmen were well known for having being sponsored by the company.

 But the ASA said the elements did not make the tweets "obviously identifiable" as adverts, bearing in mind that many Twitter users scroll through a variety of messages at speed.
 It added that not all of the social network's users would have been aware of the "make it count" campaign, or the footballers' relationship with Nike.